olegeech-me/mvcr-application-checker/README.md

 - **Database**: The bot is integrated with a PostgreSQL database to store user data and application details.
 - **RabbitMQ Integration**: It's integrated with a RabbitMQ server, which aids in the generation and consumption of fetch/refresh requests and responses for the fetchers.
 - **Application Monitor**: This feature periodically scans the database, generating refresh requests whenever an application's last timestamp exceeds the configured time period.
+- **Metrics Collection**: Gathers and reports metrics using a built-in module that logs the performance and health status of the bot, providing insights into user activity and system behavior.

 ### 2. Fetcher Module